Overview

 Example Configuration

-- File Prompt: Receive CSV file
+- Upload Files: Receive CSV file

-- OCR Processing: Extract text from images
+- Process OCR: Extract text from images

-- Instruction: Clean and format data
+- Instruct: Clean and format data

-- Store into Dataset: Update database
+- Store Into a Dataset: Update database

-- Create Report: Generate analytics dashboard
+- Create a Report: Generate analytics dashboard

 - Send Email: Notify stakeholders with report